2 Thessalonians 3

 Notes

-Paul provides instructions for dealing with those who refuse to comply with the commands in this letter.
+Paul now instructs the community how to handle those who refuse to comply with these commands.
 The verb σημειοῦσθε ("take note of, mark out") means to identify publicly -- to single someone out so the community knows who is being disciplined.
-The compound verb συναναμίγνυσθαι ("to associate with, to mingle together with") occurs only here and in 1 Corinthians 5:9, 1 Corinthians 5:11, where Paul uses it in the context of not associating with an immoral brother.
+The compound verb συναναμίγνυσθαι ("to associate with, to mingle together with") occurs only here and in 1 Corinthians 5:9, 1 Corinthians 5:11, where Paul similarly prohibits associating with a persistently immoral brother.
 The purpose of this social distancing is restorative, not punitive: ἵνα ἐντραπῇ ("so that he may be put to shame").
-The verb ἐντρέπω in the passive means to feel an inward turning -- a sense of shame that leads to self-examination and change.
+The verb ἐντρέπω in the passive means to feel an inward turning, a sense of shame that leads to self-examination and change.

 Benediction and Autograph Greeting (vv.
 16-18)